 - Hit the Start button, take in the story!
 You can listen as an audio or in some cases watch the video.

-- Tap on the next pin on the map at the bottom of your screen when you are ready to head to the next location in the virtual tour.
+- Tap on the button in the end of chapter options at the bottom of your screen when you are ready to head to the next location in the virtual tour.
+Open the map to see where you would have been standing if you did this in the real world.

 - Keep going until you reach the end!